-A supervised 90 hour practicum in teaching elementary or secondary students with reading difficulties.
-Focus on assessment of readers' strengths and needs and the design and implementation of instruction to assist students in becoming better readers.
-Prerequisite: EDU 412/512, EDU 430/530, EDR 510, EDR 623, EDR 621, EDR 622, and consent of the program director.
+A supervised 90-hour practicum in teaching elementary or secondary students with reading difficulties.
+The course focus will be on assessment of readers' strengths and needs and the design and implementation of instruction to assist students in becoming better readers.
+Prerequisite: EDU 412/512, EDU 430/530, EDR 510, EDR 623, EDR 621, and consent of the program director.